Specifications of CPU

 Intel HD Graphics technology

-It is a technology that integrates the graphics chip in Intel’s CPU.
-Intel HD Graphics is firstly introduced in 2010.
+Intel HD Graphics is a technology that integrates the graphics chip in Intel’s CPU.
+It was first introduced in 2010.

 intel hd graphics technology